freeway-projects/pullpushlive/README.md

     # chmod 755 /usr/local/share/pullpushlive/pushlivetolivecopy
     # chmod 755 /usr/local/share/pullpush/pulldeploytolive

-The idea is that to be safe the scripts are run under the local user account to limit any damage which might caused.
+It is a good idea to run the scripts under the website local user account to ensure that this script can only affect files in the new site.